Edit: Thanks to ApartmentTherapy.com for the feature.

 Casie and I have such happy memories of our own childhood spaces — bright, airy, colorful, a bit dogeared and just a bit faded.
-We grew up in the early 70s among the Letter People, Richard Scarry, Wildlife Adventure Cards... and at the tail end of height of American Modernism.
+We grew up in the early 70s among the Letter People, Richard Scarry, Wildlife Adventure Cards... and at the tail end of American Modernism.
 When looking for inspiration for Truman's room, we looked back to the things that made us happy in the hopes that he could share in the same warm fuzziness one day.

 Casie is an ardent thrift store shopper with a penchant for Fisher Price goodies, so the kid's pretty well stocked in that department as seen in the photos.
 The custom prints from Wee Society line the walls… I'm luck enough to have worked with Jill and Jason and asked that they print up some larger pieces and I was able to get my hands on a limited edition silkscreen alphabet print which helps to wrap up the theme nicely.
 A few pieces from Jonathan Adler and custom-made DIY bits round-out the room.

 Of course, folks like to know where stuff comes from:

 - Crib and changing table by Babyletto (who has awesome customer service BTW)

 - Glider by Gus Modern (and a gift from Casie's family... which broke shortly after)